primecoder/VisionML-Simplified/README.md

 }
 ```

-At (4b), we add a call to a function which will create an image for each frame that is captured, we
+At (4b), I added a call to a function that creates an image for each frame captured from the camera.

+At (4a), we will store it as a class property.
+We will also publish it so that it can be used (by caller) to display in our
-will use this to display in our SwiftUI view.
+SwiftUI view.

 ```swift
 ...